-Learn about the financial structure of organisations, and how to produce and analyse financial information.
-Develop knowledge of business strategy, issues and processes, along with the skills for sound decision making.
+Learn about the financial structure of organisations and how to produce, analyse and audit financial information.
+By developing your knowledge of business strategy, issues and processes you will understand effective cost and performance management practices.
+You’ll learn to appreciate risk and have the skills for sound decision making.

 Your major structure

-In your first and second year you will complete core subjects that are prerequisites for your major, as well as breadth subjects and some of the subjects that are required if you are seeking accreditation as an accountant.
+In your first and second year, you will complete accounting major prerequisite subjects, breadth subjects as well as subjects required for accreditation as an accountant.

 In your final year, you will complete a mix of major subjects and commerce electives plus the last of the three subjects required for accreditation.